-Audi Q5 hybrid interior & comfort
+Audi Q5 hybrid interior, dashboard & comfort

 Trademark Audi interior quality, comfort and technology are standout features that could be the deciding factor for many buyers